 Prawns are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.

-bread crumbs mixed with 1 tsp of dried rosemary
+- bread crumbs -1/2 cup mixed with 1 tsp of dried rosemary

 Easy to cook, healthy and good to eat breaded prawns ready in minutes!